blindfirst/web-blockeden-home/blog/2022-10-07-master-plan.md

 title: Master Plan
 authors: [jack]
 tags: [business]
-abstract: Master Plan of Block Eden
+abstract: Master Plan of BlockEden.xyz
 ---

-Block Eden aims to build an all-inclusive platform for web3 developers in the next 5 years.
+BlockEden.xyz aims to build an all-inclusive platform for web3 developers in the next 5 years.
 The strategy is to start with a genesis product that could solve some client business needs immediately.
 We identify Aptos chain API service as such a genesis product.
 If we’re doing well, we are able to grow our product